adam-poulton/slashdiablo-maphack/Color-Palette-and-Chat-Colors.md

 Chat colors chat in BH_Settings and for %notify-X% where X is 1 to 13 of the following.
-Can also use the pallet table below for %notify-x%.
+Can also use the Palette table below for %notify-x%.

 Examples: